Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Strategy and Plan of Action/The Lionsberg Strategy and Plan.md

 	14. Shelter
 	15. Infrastructure Investment, Maintenance, and Upcycling
 	16. etc.

+### We First Do Not Harm

+1. As we intervene in complex natural and social systems beyond our comprehension, we strive to act with Wisdom and Integrity, and [[First, Do No Harm]]
+2. We identify, perform root cause analysis, and stop harm, toxicity and pollution of all kinds at their source
+	1. We prioritize our efforts by [[Pareto Analysis]], repeatedly identifying the 10% to 20% of sources causing 80% to 90% of the outcomes, and forthrightly addressing them
+		1. For example, identifying the 10% to 20% of rivers generating 80% to 90% of lake and ocean pollution, and the 10% to 20% of sources causing 80% to 90% of the pollution in those rivers
+3. We remove our energy, attention, and resources from systems that are causing harm, toxicity, or pollution
 ### We Heal and Clean Up The Mess

 1. We recognize and celebrate the valuable and irreplaceable role of human creativity and agency in [[Cleaning Up The Mess]]